egXcoder/Study-Repository/design_patterns/Behavioral/readme.md

 - State ...
 State (implementations for each state) + Context (object which delegate behavior to state classes)
 - Strategy ...
 Strategy (family of algorithms) + Context (object which will use strategies)
 - Template Method ...
 Template (Abstract, overall algorithm, some steps filled, some steps blank) + Implemenation
 - Visitor ...
-Visitor (guest with knowledge) + Element (object which will be visited)
+Visitor (guest with knowledge to do a specific operation) + Element (object which will be visited)